Immigration Practice Areas

 The truth is, your immigration case is worth an investment.
-You will be completing a tedious process, which takes time and attention.
-Simple mistakes can become big ones.
-You are going through a process which will determine your entire future including; where you will be, where you will begin and raise a family, and what type of person you will have the opportunity to become.
+Of course you will be completing a tedious process, which takes time and attention.
+So simple mistakes can become big ones.
+Additionally, you are going through a process which will determine your entire future including; where you will be, where you will begin and raise a family, and what type of person you will have the opportunity to become.

 This is serious stuff.
-A notario will not be able to help you when things start to go wrong, because they really aren’t supposed to be helping you in the first place.
+A notary will not be able to help you when things start to go wrong, because they really aren’t supposed to be helping you in the first place.

 So, what should you look for in selecting an immigration attorney?